+-

 b) Whether house to house collection is practised?

-Yes No If yes, from how many households in the Shnong house to house collection is done? Ŋ out of Ablada, only in 2 blodes, is causaid. c) Whether any private Agency is engaged for the same?
-If yes, then give details of the Agency: Name Address Contact No d) Whether any segregation is carried out at source?
-If yes, how?
-Please state. e) Whether recycling of waste (paper, plastic material pet hottles, glass materials etc) is carried out at the household level Yes No. If yes, how are they disposed of? f) Whether any rag picking is carried out at dustbins by rag pickers Yes No If yes, please give the following information.
-Usual number of rag pickers 2 to 3 Items recovered g) Number of community dustbins in the Shnong : Other details Type: i) Concrete - 1 ii) Metallic Container h) No of sweepers in the roll of the Shnong and total amount spent on their salaries/wages 4Kos pold by S.MB. i) Number of markets, schools, hostels, commercial establishments existing in the Shnong?
-Do you have any idea about how much quantities of waste generated per day from the above source and how they are disposed of?
-No .
-81 j) Is there any slaughter house in your Shnong?
-If yes, how many? ίνο (vi) Transportation Number of Vehicles owned by the Shnong.
-If no vehicle is owned, how are they handling transportation of the waste? b) Does the Dorbar have any vehicle supplied by MUDA?
+If yes, from how many households in the Shnong house to house collection is done?

+out of Ablach. only in 2 blocks is caulaid.

+outi

+c) Whether any private Agency is engaged for the same?
+If yes, then give details of the

+Agency :

+Name

+Address

+Contact No.

+3) With the sum operation is serviced out of service 0 (First, here 0 Discussion).

+d) whether any segregation is carried out at source?
+If yes, now?
+Please state.

+e) Whether recycling of waste (paper, plastic material pet hottles, glass materials etc) is

+carried out at the household level Yes No.

+If yes, how are they disposed of?

+0. Whether any rag nicking is carried out at dusthins by rag nickers Ves X No

+If yes, please give the following information.

+Usual number of rag pickers 2 to 3

+Items recovered newtre paper, Ded, bothly,

+Average carning by individual rag pickers, any idea?
+Ks per day.

+g) Number of community dustbins in the Shnong : No.

+Other details Type:-

+1) Concrete

+ii) Metallic Container

+h) No of sweepers in the roll of the Shnong and total amount spent on their salaries/wages

+4Kos pould by S.MB.

+i) Number of markets, schools, hostels, commercial establishments existing in the Shnong?
+Descent house any idea short house much a set of a start of a

+above source and how they are disposed of?

+NO .

+j) Is there any slaughter house in your Shnong?
 If yes, how many?

-No.
+NO

+(v a) Number of Vehicles owned by the Shoone.
+If no vahicle is owned, how are they bendling.

+transportation of the waste?

+No - Fil Monte

+b) Does the Dorbar have any vehicle supplied by MUDA?
+If yes, how many?

+ino ,

-c) H The second of th V2474 10 10 10 10 10 10 10 10 10 10 10 10 10 as any vehicle been purchased by Dorbar under MP LAD/MLA Lad programme?
-If yes, w many? ₹ 10 0 Th e details of the vehicle i) Make : ii) Model : ii i) Capacity (m3): iv) Payload in Metric Tons :× v) Purchase Cost: vi) Expenditure (monthly/yearly) on P.O.I.,: vi i) Cost of repairs (monthly/yearly) : vi ii) Number of drivers employed on monthly basis and their salaries : ix) Numbers of attendants employed on monthly basis and their salaries/wages. (vi) Dispo sal: a) W hether waste is transported to dumping ground by the Shnong for final disposal?
-Yes No Yes No No hether any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?:NO ho hether any backyard composting is carried out in the Shnong?
-If Yes, how many ho hether any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
-If yes, how? c) Is hether any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
-If yes, how?
-Composting: If yes, how?
-Compost ho c) Is (viii) Fina hether any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
-If yes, how? ho c) Is (viii) Fina i) ii) hether any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?: NO ho c) Is (viii) Fina i) hether any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?: NO ho c) Is (viii) Fina i) ii) there any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?: NO ho c) Is (viii) Fina i) ii) iii) hether any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?:NO there any degradation of waste before composting?
-If yes, how?
-Composition of the total collection by Dorbar Shnong.
-How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)?
-Any fees collected from households for collection of Solid waste?
-If yes give an idea about the fees collected from each household and the total monthly collection in Rupees ho c) Is (viii) Fina i) ii) there any backyard composting is carried out in the Shnong?
-If Yes, how many useholds do practise this?:
+c) H ho as any vehicle been purchased by Dorbar under MP LAD/MLA Lad programme?
+If yes, w many?
+Th Ch e details of the vehicle i) Make : ii) Model : ii i) Capacity (m 3): iv) Payload in Metric Tons : v) Purchase Cost: vi) Expenditure (monthly/yearly) on P.O.I: vi i) Cost of repairs (monthly/yearly) : vi ii) Number of drivers employed on monthly basis and their salaries : ix) Numbers of attendants employed on monthly basis and their salaries/wages. (vi) Dispo sal : a) W hether waste is transported to dumping ground by the Shnong for final disposal? b) W ho hether any backyard composting is carried out in the Shnong?
+If Yes, how many useholds do practise this ? :NO c) Is there any degradation of waste before composting?
+If yes, how? ${\sim}$ (viii) Fina nce : i) Amount (approx) spent on Solid Waste Management by Dorbar Shnong. ii) How much percent (approx) of the total collection by the dorbar shnong is spent on Solid Waste Management (SWM)?
+X iii) Any fccs collected from households for collection of Solid waste?
+If yes give an idea about the fees collected from each household and the total monthly collection in 573 Deall hundred and to looode belledor.
+(V) NO NO v) Are households/other establishments in your areas willing to pay an additional amount for handling and disposal of solid waste?
+If yes, how much are they capable?
+If not, reasons?
+NO,